List of ancient peoples of Anatolia

 This is a list of peoples who inhabited Anatolia in antiquity.
 The essential purpose of the list is to identify prehistoric cultures in the region but many of the peoples continued to inhabit Anatolia into and through classical and late antiquity, so the actual scope of the list encompasses the history of Anatolia from prehistory to the Eastern Roman Empire (4th to 7th centuries AD), during which transition to the early medieval occurred.

-Anatolia was inhabited by numerous races and its history is characterised by folk movement and migration.
-Broadly, the peoples can be split linguistically between those who spoke a proto-Indo-European language, such as proto-Anatolian or proto-Greek, and those who spoke a language outside of the Indo-European family such as Kartvelian or Kaskian.
-The Indo-Europeans are further sub-divided into those who may be termed Anatolian natives and those whose origins were elsewhere.
-Native Anatolians included the Hittites, Luwians and the Lydians; incoming races included the Armenians, Greeks, Phrygians and Thracians.
+Anatolia was inhabited by numerous peoples and its history is characterised by different waves of population movement.
+The earliest recorded inhabitants of Anatolia were the Hattians and Hurrians, non-Indo-European peoples who lived in Anatolia as early as c.
+2300 BC.
+Indo-European Hittites came to Anatolia and gradually absorbed the Hattians and Hurrians c.
+2000.
+Besides Hittites, Anatolian peoples included Luwians, Palaic peoples and Lydians.
+They spoke Anatolian languages.
+Other incoming people include Armenians, Greeks, Phrygians and Thracians.

+Assyrians

+Ancient Assyrians spoke multiple languages such as Akkadian, Sumerian and Aramaic.